DuroMax vs Westinghouse

 Key Takeaways

-- Westinghouse wins the overall comparison with an average score of 7.0 versus DuroMax's 6.2.
+- Westinghouse wins overall with an average score of 7.0 versus DuroMax's 6.2.

-- Westinghouse's catalog is nearly twice as large, with 54 models versus DuroMax's 31.
+- Westinghouse provides nearly twice the catalog size with 54 models compared to DuroMax's 31.

 Top Model Matchups